teambit/bit/docs/getting-started.md

 ### Commit your code

 Our goal is to use a component in our future work.
-Before exporting it to a remote scope, it needs to committed from your inline_components to your local scope.
+Before exporting it to a remote scope, it needs to committed from your inline_components to your project's local scope.

 6\. `bit commit is-string 'initial commit'`

-* Your component moved from the `inline_components` directory into the `components` directory. and you can still use it with `bit-js` same way as before.
+* Your component moved from the `inline_components` directory into the `components` directory.
+You can still use it with `bit-js` the same way as before.

 * You can view the component you just added to your scope: `bit show @this/is-string`